Free Shipping On Orders Above $75

 About the Author:

-As a new mother, Ramadan can feel both sacred and overwhelming.
+You're awake at 3am again, but not for worship—and it fills you with guilt.
+It's Ramadan and every night is sacred.
+But your newborn occupies all of your time, even the blessed nights of the blessed month.
+As a new mother, Ramadan with a newborn can feel both sacred and overwhelming.
 Between sleepless nights, feeding schedules, and constant care, finding time for worship may seem difficult.
-This Ramadan guide is designed to help you balance baby care and ibadah with confidence and peace.
+So here’s a quick Ramadan guide with tips for new moms that will help you balance baby care and ibadah with confidence and peace.

 Mothers during Ramadan face unique challenges, but Islam is built upon mercy and ease.
 With the right mindset and practical adjustments, you can honour both your role as a mother and your desire for spiritual growth.

 Ramadan is a time of spiritual growth, reflection, and connection to Allah (SWT).
-As a new mom, you might worry about how to manage everything.
+It's natural to feel like you're missing out when others are engaging in abundant ibadah while you are hardly managing the obligatory daily worship.
+As a new mom, you might worry about not doing enough for your spiritual growth during Ramadan.
 But remember that Allah is Merciful and Compassionate.
-In Surah Al-Baqarah, Allah says:
+In Surat Al-Baqarah, Allah says:

 "يُرِيدُ اللَّٰهُ بِكُمُ الْيُسْرَ وَلا يُرِيدُ بِكُمُ الْعُسْرَ"

-"Allah intends for you ease and does not intend for you hardship."
-(Surah Al-Baqarah, 2:185)
+"Allah intends for you ease and does not intend for you hardship" (Surat Al-Baqarah, 2:185).

 This verse is especially comforting for mothers during Ramadan.
 If you are exhausted, healing postpartum, or breastfeeding, know that Allah’s religion is not rigid.
 Allah does not want us to be overwhelmed.